Monument Valley: Climate

 Monument Valley experiences a desert climate with cold winters and hot summers.
 While the summers may be hot, the heat is tempered by the region's high altitude.
 Although the valley experiences an average of 54 days above 90 °F annually, summer highs rarely exceed 100 °F. Summer nights are comfortably cool, and temperatures drop quickly after sunset.
 Winters are cold, but daytime highs are usually above freezing.
-Even in the winter, temperatures below 0 °F are uncommon, though possible.
-Monument Valley receives an occasional light snowfall in the winter; however, it usually melts within a day or two.
+Even in the winter, temperatures below 0 °F are uncommon, although possible.
+Monument Valley receives an occasional light snowfall in the winter, but it usually melts within a day or two.

 In visual media

-Monument Valley has been featured in numerous computer games, in print, and in motion pictures, including multiple Westerns directed by John Ford that influenced audiences' view of the American West, such as: Stagecoach (1939), My Darling Clementine (1946), Fort Apache (1948), She Wore a Yellow Ribbon (1949) and The Searchers (1956).
+Monument Valley has been featured in numerous computer games, in print, and in motion pictures, including multiple Westerns directed by John Ford that influenced audiences' view of the American West, such as: Stagecoach (1939), My Darling Clementine (1946), Fort Apache (1948), She Wore a Yellow Ribbon (1949), and The Searchers (1956).

-Many more recent movies, with other directors, were also filmed in Monument Valley, including Sergio Leone's Once Upon a Time in the West (in 1967), the first Spaghetti Western to be filmed outside Europe, and Gore Verbinski's The Lone Ranger.
+Many more recent movies, with other directors, were also filmed in Monument Valley, including Sergio Leone's Once Upon a Time in the West (1968), the first Spaghetti Western to be filmed (in 1967) outside Europe, and Gore Verbinski's The Lone Ranger (2013).

-In Airwolf: The Movie and the subsequent series, a hollow mesa in Monument Valley was the hiding place for the fictional helicopter.
-It was referred to as 'Valley of the Gods'.